electronic logbook truck driver using device

 Electronic logbooks automate Hours of Service records for truck drivers.

 For more than 80 years, truck drivers have had to prepare a record of duty status (RODS) that documented their hours of service.
-In the past, drivers had to fill out physical paper truck logs which were time-consuming and more prone to errors.
-With the invention of the electronic logbook, it’s much easier for drivers to keep their RODS up-to-date.
+In the past, drivers had to fill out physical paper truck logs, which were time-consuming and more prone to errors.
+With the advent of the electronic logbook for truck drivers, it’s much easier for commercial drivers to keep their RODS up-to-date.

-An electronic logbook, also called an “elog,” automatically captures data on driver status that previously drivers reported manually on their paper RODS.
+Electronic truck log books automatically capture data on driver status that drivers previously reported manually on their paper RODS.
 The electronic logging takes place automatically using a connected IoT device that ties into the vehicle.

 • Date